jtsage/unifi-munin-plugins/README.md

       # default is "default" - found when you connect to the web interface - it's the term
       # in the URL - /manage/site/site_string/dashboard

+It is probably a wise idea to add a read-only admin to your site for this purpose.
+The munin-node configuration file is not a terribly secure place to store login details.

 ## Prerequisites:

 All scripts require